Close Menu

 Changes Due to Coronavirus/COVID-19 Pandemic

 On March 30, 2020, CMS issued a blanket waiver for all hospitals participating in Medicare and Medicaid that would be subject to credentialing and privileging requirements under 42 CFR §482.22(a)(1)-(4).
-The waiver effectively allows medical staffs and hospitals to forego credentialing and privileging of physicians whose privileges will expire to continue practicing at hospitals and for new physicians to be able to practice before full medical staff/governing body review and approval to address workforce concerns related to COVID-19.
+The waiver effectively allowed medical staffs and hospitals to forego credentialing and privileging of physicians whose privileges would expire to continue practicing at hospitals and for new physicians to be able to practice before full medical staff/governing body review and approval to address workforce concerns related to COVID-19.

-In Georgia, Governor Kemp has also issued certain executive orders authorizing the Department of Community Health to temporarily waive certain hospital licensing requirements pertaining to credentialing and privileging of physicians and other healthcare providers.
-Specifically, as of this writing, Governor Kemp has issued orders: declaring a Public Health State of Emergency for the novel coronavirus (COVID-19) on 3/14/20; reducing regulations to assist the state’s response to the spread of COVID-19 on 3/20/23; expanding temporary licensing of certain medical professions to assist the state’s response to the spread of COVID-19 on 3/23/20; and renewing the Public Health State of Emergency to assist with the state’s response to COVID-19 on 4/8/20.
-The executive orders, however, require any waivers to include alternate measures that ensure the competency of physicians and other healthcare providers providing medical or healthcare services in Georgia’s hospitals.
+In Georgia, Governor Kemp also issued certain executive orders authorizing the Department of Community Health to temporarily waive certain hospital licensing requirements pertaining to credentialing and privileging of physicians and other healthcare providers.
+Specifically, as of this writing, Governor Kemp had issued orders: declaring a Public Health State of Emergency for the novel coronavirus (COVID-19) on 3/14/20; reducing regulations to assist the state’s response to the spread of COVID-19 on 3/20/23; expanding temporary licensing of certain medical professions to assist the state’s response to the spread of COVID-19 on 3/23/20; and renewing the Public Health State of Emergency to assist with the state’s response to COVID-19 on 4/8/20.
+The executive orders, however, required any waivers to include alternate measures that ensure the competency of physicians and other healthcare providers providing medical or healthcare services in Georgia’s hospitals.

 For an article examining issues facing medical staffs due to the COVID-19 pandemic, and options to hold meetings virtually to continue functioning at optimal levels, click here.
 For additional details regarding COVID-19 Emergency Practice, Telehealth & Teleprescribing Measures, please see our Medical & Professional Licensing Board Matters webpage.